pyOpenSci/pyosMeta/README.md

 Returns

-- `contributors.yml` file to be added to the \_data directory of our website.
+- [`contributors.yml` file to be added to the \_data directory of our website](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/contributors.yml).
 This format can be easily parsed by jekyll.

 ### TODO's - parse-contributors.py

-- In some cases users haven't updated their names on github and as such, if a name exists, we should leave it as is in the contributors.yml file.
+- In some cases users haven't updated their name on GitHub.
+Their profile may either contain a first name or no name.
+In those instances we may update a name manually.
+If a name exists in the contributors.yml file and it has at least two words (first and last), we should leave it as is in the `contributors.yml` file.

 ### `python3 parse_review_issues.py.py`